 Phone: (01) 6468 436

-Dave Whelan’s sole purpose as Ents Officer is to make sure you are enjoying your time in College. he is there to provide you with top quality entertainment throughout the whole year.
+Sean Reynolds’s sole purpose as Ents Officer is to make sure you are enjoying your time in College. he is there to provide you with top quality entertainment throughout the whole year.
 The Ents Officer is responsible for running all the major social events on the Trinity calendar, as well as getting you the best deals on everything from drink to tux rental, so even if you're broke you can still afford to have fun.
-Dave also helps Class Reps organise class parties and get the best deals.
+Sean also helps Class Reps organise class parties and get the best deals.

 Phone: (01) 6468 438